Concise Quantum Associative Memories with Nonlinear Search Algorithm: Concise algorithm for quantum associative memories

+Fig. \ref{fig:learn2} presents the two first steps needed to compute the state used in example \ref{exam1}.
+The corresponding quantum array is the first dashed box of Fig. \ref{fig:fig_algo2}.

-The process of retrieving data is done by the quantum nonlinear search algorithm which allow us to have the information we want after a measure on the flag qubit, not on the first register.
+The process of retrieving data is done by the quantum NLSA which allows us to have the information we want after a measure on the flag qubit not on the first register.
 However, it can be useful to measure the register, especially in case of multi-values which satisfy $f(x)=1$.
 But, as it appears in the previous section, we will get each $2^n$ values with the same probability.
-In the method gives by Rigui \etal \cite{zhou2012} there are some ambiguities on how the system evolves and it is not clear on how a measure will give one of the sought patterns after the retrieving process.
+In the method proposed by Rigui \etal \cite{zhou2012} there are some ambiguities on how the system evolves and it is not clear on how a measure will give one of the sought patterns after the retrieving process.

-The figure \ref{fig:fig_algo} summarizes our Quantum Associative Memory with the Nonlinear Search Algorithm, where it is possible to retrieve one of the sought states in multi-values retrieving, when a measure on the first register is done.
+The figure \ref{fig:fig_algo} summarizes our QAM-NLSA where it is possible to retrieve one of the sought states in multi-values retrieving scheme when a measure on the first register is done.

 \begin{enumerate} \item The \textbf{learning process} is made by the operator $\mathtt{BDD}$.

 \item The \textbf{retrieving process} is made by: \begin{enumerate} \item The operator $\mathtt{NL}$ which marks the sought states with $\mathtt{U}_f$, computes repeatedly the nonlinear evolution $\mathtt{NLE}$ on the system and disentangles the first register from the flag qubit.